yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/4_Create_MDE_Configuration_Files.md

-# 4. Create the MDE configuration (using Graph API)
+# 4. Deploy MDE configuration settings (using Graph API)

 ## What's covered in this section